twinfoundation/api/packages/api-auth-entity-storage-service/docs/reference/classes/EntityStorageAuthenticationProcessor.md

 > **new EntityStorageAuthenticationProcessor**(`options`): [`EntityStorageAuthenticationProcessor`](EntityStorageAuthenticationProcessor.md)

-Create a new instance of JwtAuthenticationProcessor.
+Create a new instance of EntityStorageAuthenticationProcessor.

 #### Parameters